Alfresco/alfresco-identity-service/README.md

 helm rollback $RELEASENAME 1
 ```

-The AIMS service should be back up in a few minutes.
+The AIMS service should be back to it's original state in a few minutes.

 ## Contributing to Identity Service